dondretrotman/Survey-Solutions-Exports/README.md

 5.1 - Changed it to work locally on the server
 5.2 - Changed to Version 18 of the questionnaire
 5.3 - Moved all survey specific variables to the config file (making 5.2 a non-issue)
+5.4 - Fixed bug preventing the script from running twice in the same day